Skip to main content

 Method of administration

 Both Reclast and Prolia are administered as injections.
-However, Reclast is administered as an infusion through the vein (intravenously or IV).
-Prolia is given as an injection under the skin (subcutaneously or SQ).
+However, Reclast is administered as an infusion through the vein (intravenously or IV) by a healthcare provider.
+Prolia is given as an injection under the skin (subcutaneously or SQ) by a healthcare provider.

 Dosage